nikolajRoager/SPAC_Java_HoI4Optimization/readme.md

 Costing 56772 MIC (and 0.8 million men, which Poland can easily mobilize).

-Additionally, it would be good to have a few hundred trucks (2.5 MIC per truck) and a few dozen armoured trains (170 MIC per train) to help with logistics.
+Additionally, it would be good to have around 300 trucks (2.5 MIC per truck) and 20 armoured trains (170 MIC per train) to help with logistics.

 It is also worth keeping a few divisions worth of equipment in the stockpile to replace losses.